The following post comes from Bright Horizons Marketing Manager, Sean McCarthy.

 Eight hours without a nanny on a Wednesday can cost the organization much of the Monday and Tuesday before.
 And the higher the stakes – a hard-won meeting with a prospect versus a garden-variety day of work – the greater the panic-stricken distraction and the more cataclysmic the potential cost.
 It’s even worse when the worry, stress, and obsessing fail to produce an actual sitter.
 Then you’ve lost potential client meetings and billable hours as well a couple of days work.

 It’s the unappreciated double-whammy of the child care dilemma that often goes undiscussed.
 Our most recent data shows that people without child care are losing eight days annually to child care problems.
-The companion statistic is that they’re also no doubt contributing to $300 million in losses related to workplace stress.
+The companion statistic is that they’re also no doubt contributing to $300 billion in losses related to workplace stress.

 The “Mismatch Between Child Care Needs and Work Demands”